Skip to main content

 3. What should I do first after failing a pentest?

 The first step is to thoroughly analyze the pentest report.
 Understand the scope of the test, categorize the findings based on severity, and prioritize remediation efforts accordingly.
-Read, our article on what to do after failing a pentest.

 4. How do I categorize vulnerabilities found in the pentest report?

-Vulnerabilities should be categorized into critical, high, medium, and low severity.
+Vulnerabilities should be categorized into four categories: critical, high, medium, and low severity.
 Critical vulnerabilities need immediate attention, high-severity vulnerabilities are also significant but less urgent, while medium and low-severity vulnerabilities should be addressed in due course.

 5. What immediate actions should I take for critical vulnerabilities?